 - Sharing experience and cross-fertilization of results and the generated knowledge between the two LIFE projects: Pennine PeatLIFE and Hydrology LIFE;

-- Sharing experience on monitoring the impacts of peatland restoration (biodiversity, ecosystem functioning, carbon sequestration, socio-economy);
+- Sharing experience in monitoring the impacts of peatland restoration (biodiversity, ecosystem functioning, carbon sequestration, socio-economy);

-- Sharing experience of implementation of nature and environmental projects in nature areas;
+- Sharing the experience of implementation of nature and environmental projects in nature areas;

-- Improvements of local inhabitants and volunteer involvements in active nature conservation
+- Improvements in local inhabitants and volunteer involvement in active nature conservation

 - Capacity building of staff in the organisations.

 The main outputs of the Twinning concern the exchange of knowledge during multiple Twinning exchanges, either from the North Pennines Area of Outstanding Natural Beauty (AONB) to Finland, or from Finland to the United Kingdom.
-Tuomas Haapalehto of Metsähallitus Parks & Wildlife Service who was among the group that traveled to the UK said:
+Tuomas Haapalehto of Metsähallitus Parks & Wildlife Service, who was among the group that travelled to the UK, said:

-“It was fruitful to see how practical issues like ditch damming was done by the Twinning partner.
-We gained important knowledge on the Payment for Ecosystem Services Approach, as well as on cooperation in remote sensing monitoring.
+“It was fruitful to see how practical issues like ditch damming were done by the Twinning partner.
+We gained important knowledge on the Payment for Ecosystem Services Approach and cooperation in remote sensing monitoring.
 We use the information learned in everyday restoration activities and in planning the national HELMI conservation programme in Finland.”

 Vereniging Natuurmonumenten (the Netherlands) – Society for the Coast (Stowarzyszenie Na Rzecz Wybrzeża, Poland)